Straggler Mitigation through Unequal Error Protection for Distributed Matrix Multiplication: Introduction

-$\bullet$ {\bf Sec. \ref{sec:Numerical Examples} -- Numerical Evaluations:} We present the results of a DNN training when the back-propagation step is distributed among workers as in the proposed scheme.
-This example is particularly relevant since the matrices of the different DNN layers have a different level of sparsity and thus result in matrix with very varied matrices to be multiplied.
-Furthermore, we illustrate the loss performance of the proposed strategy using simple matrix models, and compare it with the Maximum Distance Separable (MDS) codes.
+The paper is organized as follows.
+In Section \ref{sec:System Model}, we formulate the distributed approximate matrix multiplication problem by considering the case in which the multiplication is broken down in a set of row-times-column products distributed to workers which can perform sub-matrix multiplications with a random computation time.
+In Section \ref{sec:Approximate Matrix Multiplication with UEP Codes}, we present our proposed scheme in which UEP codes are used to code the row and column terms of the block matrix multiplication.
+In particular, we leverage the construction in \cite{vukobratovic2012unequal} to offer more protection to the sub-products with larger norms and reduce the effects of the randomness in the service time.
+In Section \ref{sec:Theoretical Analysis}, we provide a theoretical evaluation of the expected error in the matrix approximation as a function of the service time distribution.
+In Section \ref{sec:Numerical Examples}, we present the results of a DNN training when the back-propagation step is distributed among workers as in the proposed scheme.
+This example is particularly relevant since the matrices of the different DNN layers have different levels of sparsity, and thus, they result in highly varied matrices to be multiplied.
+Furthermore, we illustrate the performance of the proposed strategy using simple matrix models, and compare it with those of Maximum Distance Separable (MDS) codes.
+The paper is concluded in Section \ref{sec: conclusion}.